Ariana Grande, Mac Miller Engaged? Singer Wears Ring On That Finger

 A photo posted by Ariana Grande (@arianagrande) on

-Before Grande’s schedule gets even busier, she has been spending most of her time with Miller on Saturday, reports the Daily Mail.
+Before Grande’s schedule gets even busier, she has been spending most of her time with Miller, reports the Daily Mail.
 She used the raccoon Snapchat filter as she snuggled up to her boyfriend, who she’s been dating since last summer.
-The pair has been spending a lot of time together since they started openly dating and the engagement rumors have been swirling for a while now.
+The pair has been spending a lot of time together since they started openly dating, and the engagement rumors have been swirling for a while now.

 @arianagrande and @larryfisherman (video) | via snapchat ( sc : moonlightbae ) #arianagrande